Trial master file: TMF content classification efforts

-The first version of the TMF Reference Model (TMF RM)[5] was released in June 2010 and was updated in February, 2011 (v1.1) based on feedback provided by Regulators, and again in December, 2011 (v1.2), based on feedback provided by users of the model as they used it within their respective organizations to structure their paper and electronic TMFs. v2.0 in June 2012 and included expansions to the reference model.
+The first version of the TMF Reference Model (TMF RM)[5] was released on the 10th June 2010 (ref launch presentation) and was updated in February, 2011 (v1.1) based on feedback provided by Regulators, and again in December, 2011 (v1.2), based on feedback provided by users of the model as they used it within their respective organizations to structure their paper and electronic TMFs.
+TMF Reference Model v2.0 in June 2012 incorporating process-based metadata, an idea that was initially presented by the GCP-RMA at the DIA Document Management Conference in Vienna in December 2009. v2.0 also included other expansions to the reference model.
 Artifacts, the term used for content types, were added for Investigator Site Files, Device trials, and Investigator Initiated Studies.
-The scope of metadata within the model was also extended in v2.0 to include the trial process with which each TMF artifact is associated.

 In June 2015 v3.0 of the TMF Reference Model was published. v3.0 includes provision for sub-classification of artifacts; identified as sub-artifacts.
 Section 01.03 (Trial Committees) was revised to provide additional flexibility, allowing for limitless numbers of committees to be managed within a TMF with a common classification structure.
 It also included 12 new artifacts, 8 removed artifacts and 1 re-classified artifact.

 The DIA states on their website 'The TMF Reference Model provides an opportunity for standardization across the industry, and can be used by any company in an electronic or paper format'.[5]
 Whilst the DIA doesn't have a formal, public and open standards effort in place to develop a formal, published standard, the use of the Reference Model is helping industry to standardize on the content of the trial master file, on the nomenclature for trial master file artifacts and on the taxonomy used.
-For clarification purposes, there is no intention by the DIA or the members of the Reference Model Project for the TMF Reference Model to be considered a formal standard.
+For clarification purposes, there was initially no intention by the DIA or the members of the Reference Model Project for the TMF Reference Model to be considered a formal standard.